Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data: Marginal likelihood estimation

 \subsection{Generalized Steppingstone Sampling}

 The performance of the steppingstone sampling reinforced the interest in decreasing the cost of marginal likelihood estimation while maintaining high accuracy.
 The generalized SS was proposed by \cite{fan2011choosing} to achieve this objective.
-The GSS method requires a distribution, referred to as the reference distribution $\pi_0$, to shorten the path between the prior and the posterior.
-In practice, The reference distribution can be defined as the product of convenient distributions calibrated by posterior samples.
-The GSS defines a normalized density $f_{\beta}=q_\beta/c_\beta$ with the normalizing constant $c_{\beta}=\int_{\Theta}q_{\beta}\text{d}\theta$.
-By using the previous posterior definition, $q_\beta$ is given by
+The GSS method \res{introduces an additional} distribution, referred to as the reference distribution $\pi_0$, \res{ which should be an approximation of the posterior.
+This constrains the parameter space explored by the MCMC method, making GSS more efficient than SS. } In practice, the reference distribution can be defined as the product of convenient distributions \res{tuned by} posterior samples. \res{GSS introduces the reference distribution $\pi_{0}$ in the unnormalized posterior given in~(\ref{eq:SS q_beta}), redefining it as follows}